-Part 11.
+Part 12.
 Additional Information About You (Person Applying for Naturalization)

 Item Numbers 1. - 50.
 Answer each question by selecting "Yes" or "No," where applicable.
-If any part of a question applies to you or ever applied to you, you must answer "Yes."
-If you answer "Yes" to any of the questions in Item Numbers 1. - 44. in this part, include a typed or printed explanation in the space provided in Part 15.
+If any part of a question applies to you or has ever applied to you, you must answer "Yes."
+If you answer "Yes" to any of the questions in Item Numbers 1. - 44. in this part, include a typed or printed explanation in the space provided in Part 16.
 Additional Information.
 You must also provide evidence to support your answer.
 Answering "Yes" to one of these questions does not automatically cause an application to be denied.
-If you answer "No" to any question in Item Numbers 45. - 50., include a typed or written explanation in the space provided in Part 15.
+If you answer "No" to any question in Item Numbers 45. - 50., include a typed or written explanation in the space provided in Part 16.
 Additional Information.
 Answering "No" to one of these questions does not automatically cause an application to be denied.

-Part 12.
+Part 13.
 Applicant's Statement, Contact Information, Acknowledgement of Appointment at USCIS Application Support Center, Certification, and Signature

 Item Numbers 1. - 6.
 Select the appropriate box to indicate that you either read this application yourself or someone interpreted this application for you from English to a language in which you are fluent.
 If applicable, select the box to indicate if someone prepared this application for you.
-You must also affirm that you have read and understand (or that an interpreter or preparer read to you, and you understand) the Acknowledgement of Appointment at USCIS Application Support Center in Part 12.
-Further, you must sign and date your application and provide your daytime telephone number, mobile telephone number (if any), and email address (if any).
-Every application MUST contain the signature of the applicant (or parent or legal guardian, if applicable).
+You must also affirm that you have read and understand (or that an interpreter or preparer read to you, and you understand) the Acknowledgement of Appointment at USCIS ApplicationSupport Center in Part 13.
+Further, you must sign and date your application.
+Every application MUST contain the signature of the applicant (or legal guardian, or designated representative if applicable).
 A stamped or typewritten name in place of a signature is not acceptable.
 You may place an "X" mark instead of a signature if you are unable to write in any language.
 USCIS will reject your Form N-400 if it is not signed.